 Sometimes that’s nice, but sometimes you might want to use all of those pixels more productively.
-Tile Tabs is an add-on for Firefox letting you arrange tab contents side-by-side for maximum information density, making every pixel count.
+Tile Tabs [No Longer Available] is an add-on for Firefox letting you arrange tab contents side-by-side for maximum information density, making every pixel count.

 A Word About Tiling

 Tile Tabs for Firefox is far from the first to come up with the concept of tiling.
 I’ve been using WinSplit Revolution for years now to tile my windows side-by-side in preconfigured layouts.
 We’ve also covered Notion , a tiling window manager for Linux, as well as several tiling tools for Mac OS X.

 In other words, if you’re looking to tile window in general, the tools are most definitely there.
 But if you’re looking for a Firefox-specific solution, Tile Tabs offers a compelling level of customization and power.

 In this tiny screenshot you can see Tile Tabs in its most simple incarnation, placing two tabs side by side:

 The divider between the tabs can be dragged to resize the tile.
 You can create far more complex layouts, too: